coolaj86/resize-as-a-service/README.md

   * Then it issues a 302 redirect to google's image caching api, pointing to the locally saved file
   * Google requests the saved file, resizes it, and stores it in the cache
   * It's not known if google limits the number of requests, but if it does it will redirect back the file directly and the file will be served without resizing

+All of that may change in the future.

 Copyright and license
 ===